 - Mission Beach – The lively boardwalk and picture-perfect coast make this one of San Diego’s hottest spots.

 - Catch the sunset at Sunset Cliffs – They got their name for a reason.

-- Take a surfing lesson – Because it’s California and it’s practically mandatory.
+- Take a surfing lesson – Because it’s the West Coast of California and it’s practically mandatory.